janursa/CppyABM/doxygen/mainpage.md

 ```
 Within Python, the generator functions require an additional step of storing the created objects in the local repositories.
 Also, the repositories needs to be updated to remove inactive agents.
 For a complete example in Python, check out <a href="https://github.com/janursa/CppyABM/tree/master/examples/Py" title="py">Py example</a>.

-## Binding procedure from Cpp to Python
+## Mixed Python and C++ development
+A model writen in C++ can be further extended within Python by the creation of bindings.
 Generally, there are two types of binding approach; exposure: to expose certain functionality already written in C++ code to Python; extention: to bind a functionality that needs to be (further) implemented in Python.
 We currently use pybind11 to generate Python bindings.
 By having the derived classes of `myEnv`, `myAgent`, and `myPatch`, the binding template looks like,
 ```Cpp
 #include "cppyabm/bind_tools.h"
 using namespace bind_tools;